Chewing Gum During Pregnancy – Is It Safe?

 1. Gums with xylitol as a constituent

-Many popular brands contain an alcohol-molecule of a sugar termed as xylitol.
+Many popular brands contain an alcohol molecule of a sugar termed xylitol.
 If this is the core component, then the gum is safe for pregnant women in decent amounts.

 3. Gums that have sucralose as a sweetener

 Just like aspartame, sucralose is another artificial sweetening agent that contains no calories and is found in many chewing gum brands.
-It is beneficial since it doesn’t affect the sugar levels in the blood and maintains health as it is.
+It is beneficial because it doesn’t affect blood sugar levels and maintains overall health.

 4. Gums containing nicotine as a constituent